Stop throwing out your receipts! You are throwing cash in the garbage every time you do. Read on to find out how to make money from your receipts.

 Go here to sign up for Fetch Rewards: Use my referral code RE9FU at sign-up and receive bonus points when you complete your first receipt.

 Once you sign up, click on the account icon.
 At the bottom, you will find “how to use Ibotta.”
-Click on it and you will see a tutorial explaining how and where you can use it.
+Click on it, and you will see a tutorial explaining how and where you can use it.

 You can earn more by purchasing specific products and uploading the receipt, but you don’t have to buy anything to collect gift cards through the Shopkick app.
-You can sign in when you enter select stores and earn kicks for entering the store and/or by scanning select products while you shop.
+You can sign in when you enter select stores and earn kicks for entering the store and/or by scanning product barcodes on select products while you shop.

 Go here to sign up for Receipt Hog.
 Use the code YECT1667 during sign-up to earn free spins.

-Go here to sign up for Makeena and use my referral code TWNAVD during sign up to earn 1000 points (equals $1) once you upload your first receipt.
+Go here to sign up for Makeena and use my referral code TWNAVD during sign-up to earn 1000 points (equals $1) once you upload your first receipt.

 - Fetch Rewards: Go here to sign up for Fetch Rewards: Use my referral code RE9FU at sign-up and receive bonus points when you complete your first receipt.